-General and administrative expenses decreased by \$0.3 million from \$2.3 million \$3.2 million for the six nine months ended June 30, 2022 September 30, 2022, to \$2.0 million \$2.9 million for the six nine months ended June 30, 2023 September 30, 2023.
-This decrease resulted from decreased insurance costs of \$0.2 million, as well as decreased stock-based compensation expense of \$0.2 million \$0.3 million, offset by an increase in employee costs public company expenses of \$0.1 million \$0.2 million primarily related to professional services.
+General and administrative expenses decreased by \$0.3 million from \$3.2 million for the nine months ended September 30, 2022, to \$2.9 million for the nine months ended September 30, 2023.
+This decrease resulted from decreased insurance costs of \$0.2 million, as well as decreased stock-based compensation expense of \$0.3 million, offset by an increase in public company expenses of \$0.2 million primarily related to professional services.